-This year, one of the three Children’s Art Week (29 June-19 July) themes is the Natural World.
+One of the three Children’s Art Week themes is the Natural World.
 In keeping with that, we’ve got a great set of nature-themed activities and resources collated here.

 Nature is a great subject for artists.
 Sometimes it also becomes a creative tool – as artist Keith Ashford demonstrates in this video, showing how to make your very own leaf picture.